quantum-mob/Q3/INSTALL.md

 ## Note

-After installing/updating the application, the first time you search a keyword in Wolfram Language Documentation Center (help window) Mathematica builds the search index of the new documentation files.
+After installing/updating the application, the first time you search for a keyword in Wolfram Language Documentation Center (help window) Mathematica builds the search index of the new documentation files.
 It can take a few seconds to minutes depending on your computer.
 It happens only once (everytime you update the application) though.